 Boogie Wipes also makes grape-scented wipes.
 While this might seem gross to you (it does to us), if it helps get your older child to practice blowing his or her nose, we’re all for it – and we’ve experienced just this.

-[Couldn’t help ourselves.]
-But seriously, you’re going to need a lot.
-And you’re probably going to run out at some point, either at home or on the go.
-To avoid (or at least cut down on) running out, we like stuff from The Honest Company, which offers a subscription service that allows you to get regular deliveries to your home, and save when you bundle essentials.
+You’re going to need a lot.
+We like stuff from The Honest Company, in part because they’re ultra careful about their ingredients, and offer a subscription service that allows you to get regular deliveries to your home, and save when you bundle essentials.
 In addition to this, we like the fact that The Honest Company is ultra-careful about the ingredients they use.
 Babies skin absorbs stuff at a rate higher than that of adults, so we like to be extremely careful with what goes on/touches our kids’ skin.

 Honest Company makes diapers of all sizes, with myriad designs, and wipes (which come in handy package sizes, are engineered to keep coming out when you need them, and have available stay-moist containers with easy one-handed access.)
 Newborn diapers on Amazon, wipes on Amazon, tons of stuff on the Honest Company’s site.